qarnov/Screen-tracker/README.md

 pip install uiautomation

-Next after running the code, you can check your logs at "activities.json" file
+Next after running autotimer.py, you can keep checking your logs at "activities.json" file